JungleComputing/ipl/docs/README-bin.txt

 This Ibis release includes grun, a tool to start jobs on a Globus-based Grid.
 See "grun/docs/README" for more details.
 The grun program itself lives in "grun/bin".
+NOTE: grun is not supplied with this early, premature, release.

+There is some dispute about the pronounciation of the word "Ibis".
+The file "docs/rob.mp3" shows how one of the Ibis designers feels about this issue.

+Dependencies

 This product includes software developed by the Apache Software Foundation (http://www.apache.org/).

 The BCEL copyright notice lives in "notices/LICENSE.bcel.txt".
 The Log4J copyright notice lives in "notices/LICENSE.log4j.txt".
+The Commons copyright notice lives in notices/LICENSE.apache-2.0.txt".

+This product includes jstun, which is distributed with a dual license, one of which is version 2.0 of the Apache license.
+It lives in "notices/LICENSE.apache-2.0.txt".

+This product includes the UPNP library from SuperBonBon Industries.
+Its license lives in "notices/LICENSE.apache-2.0.txt".

+This product includes the Ganymed SSH-2 library from ETHZ.
+Its license lives in "notices/LICENSE.ganymed.txt".

+This product includes software developed by TouchGraph LLC (http://www.touchgraph.com/).
+Its license lives in "notices/LICENSE.TG.txt".

 This product includes Junit (http://www.junit.org), which is distributed under the Common Public License Version 1.0 (http://www.opensource.org/licenses/cpl.php).

-There is some dispute about the pronounciation of the word "Ibis".
-The file "docs/rob.mp3" shows how one of the Ibis designers feels about this issue.

 System-specific notes